CyVerse-learning-materials/foss/03_managing_data.rst

      with a space for documenting our shared answers.

      1. What are the two or three data types that you most frequently work with?
+             - Think about the sources (observational, experimental, simulated, compiled/derived)
+             - Also consider the formats (tabular, sequence, database, image, etc.)

      2. What is the scale of your data?